andrew-suh/Lyft-Internship/README.md

 `{"return_string":"muydv"}`.

-If the string passed is less than 3 letters, the route will return an empty string:
+If the string passed is less than 3 letters, it is assumed the route will return an empty string:

 `{"return_string":""}`.